Blog/Testimonials·7 min read

 Hi [First Name],

-Thanks again for your recent purchase from [Brand Name].
-We hope it’s been exactly what you needed.
 We’d love to hear what you think about [Product Name].
 If you’re happy with it, would you share a quick review?
-We’d love to hear your honest thoughts.
-It only takes 2 minutes, and your feedback helps us improve and helps other customers feel more confident before they buy.
+Just your honest thoughts.
+It only takes 2 minutes, and your feedback helps us improve and helps other customers feel more confident before buying.

 Leave your feedback here: [Insert Link]